caponiman/pecunia_via/README.md

 You need the FinnHub API installed to use this software.

 Currently, it retrieves basic stock price information is an easily readable format through your computer's terminal.

+It is IMPORTANT that before you run this program that you put a file named "api_key.txt" in the folder with the program's files with your FinnHub API key or it will not work.